nglasl/silverstripe-misdirection/README.md

 #### Fallbacks

-When a user happens to encounter a page not found, a specified rule will be triggered to prevent displaying this.
+When a user happens to encounter a page not found, a specified rule may be triggered to prevent displaying this.
 It is possible for an administrator to configure a global fallback through the site configuration, however a specific page setting will take precedence.

 * Select `Settings`
 * Select `Pages`